federicapardini/Real_time_ash_forecast/README.md

 * Select the directory of interest (each directory is named as the RED VONA time of issue)
     * The main results are in the file *README.md* which is automatically displayed by selecting the directory of interest.
     * Additional information are in *Supplementaty_page.md*.
-    * All the figures show in *README.md* and more are collected in the directory *figures* and .txt files reporting the eruptive source parameters used in the simulations are in the directory *input_data*
+    * All the figures shown in *README.md* and more are collected in the directory *figures* and .txt files reporting the eruptive source parameters used in the simulations are in the directory *input_data*

 ### Please note that the numerical procedure is currently under development and daily updated